Today I took a magical walk with a sea otter. Out in the light spring rain as I was thinking about my mother.

-But the last few years of her life had been especially difficult for my mother.
+But the last few years of her life had been especially difficult for her.

-Without him by her side, she’d been lost.
-And lonely.
+Without him by her side, my Mom had been lost.

-But now I could see there was something bigger happening.
+But I could see that something bigger was happening now.

 The light behind my mother’s deep blue eyes was starting to dim.